 Creating a HDR Effect in Photoshop

-The first thing you should do is open your portrait in Photoshop.
+First, open your portrait in Photoshop.

-Let’s start by creating a duplicate layer of the image.
+Now, let’s start by creating a duplicate layer of the image.
 That way, if you make a mistake, you can start over from scratch anytime.

 To create a duplicate layer, right click on the image layer inside the Layers panel on the righthand side and select ‘Duplicate Layer’.